 What made you decide to create Colombo No.7 Gin ?

 The story begins during the second world war, when we were asked to use our stills to distill high quality spirits for the war effort.
 The spirits we distilled were of excellent quality and my grandfather thought it would make an excellent base for making a high quality gin.
 Special regulations were created to authorise us to manufacture gin in the greater British Empire, in Ceylon (now Sri Lanka).
-Colombo No.7 is the original recipe revived - it includes traditional Sri Lankan spices and botanicals such as curry leaves, cinnamon bark and ginger.
+Colombo No.7 is the original recipe revived - and while it is currently distilled at Langley Distillery in the UK due challenging alcohol production regulations in Sri Lanka, it includes traditional Sri Lankan spices and botanicals such as curry leaves, cinnamon bark and ginger.

 How did you get from the idea to the finished product?